princiya/newblog/content/performance-review-time.md

 Title: How to prepare for performance reviews
 Date: 2023-01-12
-Category: Leadership, Mentoring
+Category: Leadership
-Tags: advice, career
+Tags: advice, career, EM

 It's that time of the year, for performance reviews.
 I want to write here about how you could plan it better and be prepared.